Kazakhstan–Russia relations: Soviet Kazakhstan

+Aftereffects

+Following the dissolution of the Soviet Union, the legacy of Soviet-era space activity in Kazakhstan had long-lasting implications for Kazakh-Russian relations.
+A notable example was the 1972 launch of the Venus-bound Soviet space probe Cosmos 482 from the Baikonur Cosmodrome, located in what was then the Kazakh Soviet Socialist Republic.
+Due to a malfunction, the probe failed to escape Earth orbit and remained in a decaying elliptical trajectory for over five decades.
+In May 2025 it was expected to re-enter Earth's atmosphere, with some components potentially surviving reentry due to its durable titanium shell designed for the harsh conditions of Venus.

 Since 2000

 In January 2005 President of Russia Vladimir Putin and Kazakh President Nursultan Nazarbayev signed an agreement approving an official map of the border.
-On May 23, 2009, the two countries placed their first boundary marker on the 7,591 km border between Kazakhstan's Atyrau and Russia's Astrakhan provinces.
+On 23 May 2009, the two countries placed their first boundary marker on the 7,591 km border between Kazakhstan's Atyrau and Russia's Astrakhan provinces.
 The demarcation is expected to take 10 to 15 years to complete.

 Putin's 2013 comments on Kazakh statehood

 In 2013, President Vladimir Putin raised controversy when he claimed that “Kazakhs had never had statehood”, in what seemed to be an apparent response to growing nationalism among Kazakhstanis.
 Putin's remarks on the matter led to a severe response from President Nazarbayev, who announced that the country would celebrate the 550th anniversary of the Kazakh Khanate, which effectively refutes Putin's claim that a Kazakh nation has never existed.
 He also threatened to withdraw from the Eurasian Economic Union, saying that the independence of the country is his "most precious treasure" and that Kazakhs "will never surrender" their independence.

 In December 2020, Putin's derogatory comments were repeated by at least two Russian lawmakers.